 This is a great diner located at the Katama Airfield in Edgartown.
 You can get a seat right on the edge of the airstrip and watch biplanes, turboprops, and other personal aircraft take off and land.
 The food is delicious, too.
 Rebecca’s parents watched the girls so that Rebecca and I could go out on our own to the farmer’s market and have lunch at the diner.
 Thanks!

 Nonni (aka Dianne, my mother-in-law), makes the best food, and I always enjoy eating it when I visit.
 For Saturday’s dinner she made steak kabobs, rice, cole slaw, corn on the cob, and frozen banana for dessert.
 Yum.

 I always love watching my girls be creative, and this weekend was no exception.

 We couldn’t have avoided this if we tried.
 The cast came zipping around the campground on a golf cart, shouting that the Wizard of Oz would be starting at 7:30.
 Catherine and I, along with Ken and Dianne, went down to see it.
 The kids did a great job and Catherine enjoyed watching it, even if a few parts were scary.

 A Report By Peter Wood

-This weekend ranks up there as one of my favorite Father’s Day weekends so far.
+This weekend ranks up there as one of my favorite Father’s Day weekends so far because we went camping with the best gear from Survival Cooking.
 The weather was great, the activities were fun, and I got to do my favorite thing, spend lots of time with my family.